 How to Introduce E-Collar Training

-The first step is we teach the dog some commands like sit, down, stay, heel (walk by your side) and come when called.
+The first step is we teach the dog some basic obedience commands like sit, down, stay, heel (walk by your side) and come when called.
 Along with that we teach your dog how leash pressure works.
 Teaching a dog leash pressure means training your dog to follow the direction the leash is pulled.
 For instance, naturally a dog wants to pull against the leash, a brand new puppy usually pulls away when you pull toward you.
 It’s kind of the same concept as if someone were to push you on your shoulder, you would lean into the push, not away.
 It’s not a natural thing to be on a leash, so what we have to do is teach the dog that when we pull toward us they need to come, when we pull up they need to sit, when we pull down they to lie down.
 Once they start to consistently understand the difference and go the direction the leash is pulled, then you know they understand leash pressure.

 After your pup has learned the leash pressure 100 percent then we introduce the e-collar on the lowest level possible.